rhdunn/xquery-intellij-plugin/README.md

 1. Saxon 9.2 &ndash; 9.9.

 For those XQuery implementations, this plugin supports:
-1. Running XQuery, XSLT, XPath, SPARQL, SQL, ans JavaScript queries where supported by the implementation;
+1. Running XQuery, XSLT, XPath, SPARQL, SQL, and JavaScript queries where supported by the implementation;
 1. Profiling XQuery and XSLT queries;
 1. Viewing access and error log files.